 Check with Your Insurance Agent Regarding Insurance Coverage

 In many cases where the damage to your siding is caused by a specific weather event, the cost of repair will be covered for the most part by insurance.
 If the damage was caused by a tornado, hurricane, high wind, rain, or hail storm, it is probably considered an “Act of God” event.
 As such, the insurance company cannot raise your insurance premiums based on a claim for damage caused by an act of God.

 Find a Lookalike or Re-side Your Whole House

 What if the damage occurred to one part of the siding or one side of the home’s exterior?
 In those cases, you will need to find replacement siding that matches the color and material of the remaining siding.
 In those cases, a reputable contractor can help you determine what options are available.
 Sometimes, the age of the remaining siding makes it difficult to find new siding to match it.
-When you cannot match the remaining siding, your insurance policy may cover the cost of replacing all of the sidings, even when only one area of the siding is damaged.
+When you cannot match the remaining siding, your insurance policy may cover the cost of replacing all the sidings, even when only one area of the siding is damaged.

 Consider Storm Damage Restoration

 When you are faced with having to replace a significant amount of your siding, this may be the time to employ storm damage restoration services.